fetchai/uAgents/docs/booking-demo.md

 ```

-Then, `handle_book_response` will receive a message from the restaurant agent saying if the
-reservation was successful or unsuccessful.
+Then, `handle_book_response` will handle messages from the restaurant agent on whether the reservation was successful or unsuccessful.

 ```python
 @user.on_message(BookTableResponse, replies=set())
 async def handle_book_response(ctx: Context, _sender: str, msg: BookTableResponse):
     if msg.success: